Flood situation in Lower Saxony remains tense

 Storm - Flood situation in Lower Saxony remains tense

 The flood situation in Lower Saxony remains tense on Wednesday.
-However, the Lower Saxony State Agency for Water Management, Coastal Defence and Nature Conservation (NLWKN) said on Wednesday that the situation is not expected to worsen on a large scale in the coming days.
+However, the State Agency for Water Management, Coastal Defence and Nature Conservation (NLWKN) said on Wednesday that the situation is not expected to worsen on a large scale in the coming days.
 "The worst is over, but it's not over yet," a spokeswoman told dpa.

-No major, nationwide rainfall is expected in the next few days, which will ease the situation somewhat.
+Levels are expected to continue to rise, especially on the Middle Weser and the upper reaches of the Aller, Leine and Oker rivers.
+However, no major, nationwide rainfall is expected in the next few days, which will ease the situation somewhat.
 Heavier rain is not expected until the end of the week.
-However, the weather forecasts are still uncertain.

 NLWKN situation report